 Understanding MRI Safety Requirements

-For a deeper understanding of MR Conditional labeling, see: What Makes a Stretcher MRI Conditional?.
+For a deeper understanding of MR Conditional labeling, see: What Makes a Stretcher MR Conditional?.

-A stretcher becomes MRI Conditional due to material selection, engineering design, and rigorous testing.
+A stretcher becomes MR Conditional due to material selection, engineering design, and rigorous testing.
 MRI Med stretchers use anodized aluminum, non-magnetic stainless, and composite polymer panels, all of which are non-magnetic and non-conductive.

 Other design features include: